11 Everyday Habits That Reduce Your Risk of Arthritis Symptoms

 Sip green tea

-It’s warm, it’s comforting, and it’s so good for joints: In a review that looked at foods that reduce inflammation and improve common arthritis symptoms, the authors recommended green tea for its concentration of the potent antioxidant EGCG.
-In arthritic disease, it’s been shown to help preserve bone and cartilage.
-Here are some more natural remedies for arthritis to try.
+It's warm, it's comforting, and it's so good for joints: In a 2017 review published in Frontiers in Nutrition that looked at foods that reduce inflammation and improve common arthritis symptoms, the authors recommended green tea for its concentration of the potent antioxidant EGCG.
+In arthritic disease, it's been shown to help preserve bone and cartilage.
+Check out some some more natural remedies for arthritis.

 Drink baking soda (really)

-Maybe baking soda isn’t just for the back of your fridge: Recent research suggests that a daily dose of water and baking soda can help combat inflammatory diseases.
+Maybe baking soda isn't just for the back of your fridge: Research published in 2018 in The Journal of Immunology suggests that a daily dose of water and baking soda can help combat inflammatory diseases.
 The authors discovered that the mixture helped flip the switch on immune cells so that they fought inflammation, rather than promoting it.
-“We saw it in the kidneys, we saw it in the spleen, now we see it in the peripheral blood,” said Paul O’Connor, PhD, a renal physiologist at Augusta University and the study co-author, in a press release.
 However, the research, which was done on both rats and in healthy medical students, is preliminary.
 Before you dive in, ask your doctor about this potentially easy remedy.

 Take a stretch break